Your account | Cart Cart

 Security Identifier (SID) Prefix

-When reloading AD onto the same computer the SID prefix is left unchanged.
+When reloading AD onto the same computer, the SID prefix is left unchanged.
+U-Move runs faster because fewer changes are required.

-UMove will adjust the permission settings on the destination computer for Windows Firewall (if necessary) to allow access to Active Directory from your member computers.
-(Windows Firewall is new on Window Server 2003.)
+U-Move will adjust the permission settings on the destination computer for Windows Firewall to allow access to Active Directory from your member computers (if needed).